jonrau1/ElectricEye/README.md

 3. The ElectricEye Docker image is pulled from [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/) when the task runs
 4. Using the bucket name from SSM Parameter Store, the Task will [download](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html) all scripts from S3
 5. ElectricEye executes the scripts to scan your AWS infrastructure for both compliant and non-compliant configurations
 6. All findings are sent to Security Hub using the [BatchImportFindings API](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_BatchImportFindings.html), findings about compliant resources are automatically [archived](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-concepts.html) as to not clutter Security Hub

+Refer to the [Supported Services and Checks](https://github.com/jonrau1/ElectricEye#supported-services-and-checks) section for an update to date list of support services and checks performed by the Auditors.

 ## Setting Up
 These steps are split across their relevant sections.
 All CLI commands are executed from an Ubuntu 18.04LTS [Cloud9 IDE](https://aws.amazon.com/cloud9/details/), modify them to fit your OS.